rodhis/node-job-finder/readme.md

 <hr />

 This is a Node.js training project, which means you'll have to install Node.js on your machine for it to work.
 It also uses Express, Sequelize, Express Handlebars and SQLite.
 For front-end, bootstrap 4 was used for speeding up the styling.
+It's also completely responsive to mobile devices.

 Note that, since it's a node and handlebars project, the index.html and add.html are not used.
 They'll be left on the project just in case you wish to use them on a server or something, but the job fetching and displaying will NOT work, only static placeholder texts.